Roy-Tuhin/maskrcnn_sophisticate-/readme/scripts.docker.md

 ## How to report Issues & custom docker image requirements

-* Use the git-hub issues on the [aimldl repo here](https://github.com/mangalbhaskar/aimldl/issues) and create the new issue: bug/requirement
+* Use the git-hub issues on the [codehub repo here](https://github.com/mangalbhaskar/codehub/issues) and create the new issue: bug/requirement